joswayski/joswayski-snhu-capstone.github.io/README.md

 ## Narratives

+> A. Briefly describe the artifact.
+What is it?
+When was it created?
+> B. Justify the inclusion of the artifact(s) in your ePortfolio.
+Why did you select this item?
+What specific components of the artifact showcases your
+> skills and abilities in software development?
+> C. Reflect on the process of enhancing and/or modifying the artifact.
+What did you learn as you were creating it and improving it?
+What
+> challenges did you face?
+How did you incorporate feedback as you made changes to the artifact?
+How was the artifact improved?

+---

 • Develop an accompanying narrative that explains why you selected this artifact and the skills showcased in enhancing it.
 • Submit the artifact and narrative for instructor review and comments.
 You will then have the opportunity to incorporate these comments and polish the artifact before publishing it in the ePortfolio.